The Cardboard Cutout Monarchy

 The second term, “constitutional monarchy” comes afterwards, because the constitutional monarchy is a legal reality and that’s it.
 In this part of the terminology, the term “constitutional” in constitutional monarchy is often forgotten; yet it is that word that represents the hundreds of years of the slow, often frustrated, and sometimes bloody transfer of power from the sovereign to the democratically elected parliament and its executive, bound by law.
 The monarchy part is someone else’s institution, specifically Britain, our former colonising power.

 The monarchy is a cardboard cut-out with a stand-in head of state, the governor-general.
-That office undertakes all the public duties, exercises (following longstanding, well established conventions) power for the parliamentary executive and exercising its reserve powers if need be.
+That office undertakes all the public duties, exercises (following longstanding, well-established conventions) power for the parliamentary executive and exercising its limited reserve powers if need be.
 The cardboard cut-out has no real power of its own.
 Even the statements of the Royals with respect to New Zealand are written at Government House, albeit vetted so the New Zealand monarch does not say something the British monarch wouldn’t.
 It’s for that reason that they have, much to the infuriation of many still in denial of our nationhood, started to use Te Reo Māori in such messages.

 The Crown is the state, and specifically the New Zealand state.
 Pretending it is something else is dangerous and nonsense.
 It’s not some magical headband that keeps politicians in check.
 The Crown is a symbol, and while the symbolism remains monarchical, the machinery of government is republican.
 The legal basis of power maybe monarchical, yet the exercise of that power practically is republican.
 This is especially so in New Zealand, now that it is clear the British monarch will not intervene in constitutional issues outside of the United Kingdom.
 The King, when he was Prince Charles, has said exactly that.
 Precedent over the 20th century was that whenever constitutional meltdowns happened – from Karachi to Suva, and Canberra to Freetown.
-The cardboard cut-out won’t save you if your society is fundamentally unable to work to democratic norms.
+A cardboard cut-out won’t save you if your society is fundamentally unable to work to democratic norms.

 The Crown is the state, and specifically the New Zealand state.